g-ford/cradle/part12/README.markdown

 or
 FOR <assign> TO <expr> <block> END

 This leads to a very natual data type and parser.

-    -- Add this to Statement
-        | For Statement Expression Block

     -- |Parse a for loop
     forloop :: Parser Statement